On December 7, 1941, “a date which will live in infamy,” Japan launched a sneak attack on Pearl Harbor. The next

 If people thought Tillman was too small and too slow for college football, imagine what the pros thought of him.
 He would have to prove them wrong too.
 In the 1998 NFL draft, 243 players were selected over the course of seven rounds.
 The Arizona Cardinals selected Pat Tillman as the 228th pick in that final round.
 “When we drafted Pat, we had three picks in the seventh round, the last round of the draft, and we picked him with the 7C pick,” said Vince Tobin, former head coach of the Cardinals.

 Tillman did not care what round he was drafted—he just wanted an opportunity to prove himself.
 And he did.
-The first thing the Cardinals did was move him to free-safety, a position he had never played.
+The first thing the Cardinals did was move him to free safety, a position he had never played.
 Without missing a beat, Tillman hit everything that moved and, against all odds, became the team’s leading tackler during the pre-season.
-Apparently that’s all the maturation he needed because the Cardinals named him as the starter for the first game of the season.
+Apparently, that’s all the maturation he needed because the Cardinals named him as the starter for the first game of the season.
 Tillman ended up being the spark that set fire to the team.
 His head coach said, “I had an affinity for Pat because his toughness was contagious.
 Other players fed off of him, and that’s not just a line.”

 The Cardinals made the playoffs that year for the first time in 15 years and won their first playoff game in 51 years.
 In 2000, Tillman set a team record with 224 tackles.
 It was about this time that Tillman began to get attention from other NFL teams.
 The St. Louis Rams reportedly offered Tillman a contract worth $9 million.
 He turned down the opportunity to make more money, opting to stay with the Cardinals.
 His reasons were simple.
 “I felt loyalty to the coaches,” he explained.
 “I’ve come a long way, and it’s because of them.”
 Tillman added later, “I try not to make decisions based on money.”
-Loyalty was one of many character traits Tillman possessed.

 While many people talk about leading a principled life, Tillman lived one.
 According to one of Tillman’s former professors at ASU, Michael Mokwa, “If you look at Pat’s life, his theme always was to look deep into himself and determine what was right or wrong, good or bad, appropriate or not appropriate, and then to generate his values through this.”
 Mokwa added, “Once he grabbed a value, he just relentlessly stuck with it and turned it into action.”